 The text never sounds natural.
 It has the plodding non-rhythm of a poor translation:

 As long as one didn’t look at people, they did not exist.

-…and the dialogue is bone-stiff with exposition awkwardly shoved in:
+…and the dialogue is bone-stiff with awkward exposition:

 “True,” he murmured to his assistant, “there were very few people employed here; he retired from our firm at the age of seventy-two, more than twenty-five years ago, when his broken hip immobilized him.
 And yet,” he said, “in spite of his advanced age, the deceased was always in control of his affairs.”